nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 1. Adding a student while all students are being shown

+    1. Prerequisites: List all students using the `students` command.
+Multiple students in the list.

+    1. Test case: `addStudent n/John Doe e/john@u.nus.edu s/a0000001b u/johndoee r/ip`<br>
+       Expected: A student is added to the bottom of the list, with Github link shown.
+Details of the student is shown in the status message.
+Letters in student number are automatically capitalized.

+    1. Test case: `addStudent n/John Doe e/jondoe@u.nus.edu s/a0000002b u/jondoee r/ip`<br>
+       Expected: Similar to previous, no error thrown, student with same name added.

+    1. Test case: `addStudent n/Mary Doe e/mary@u.nus.edu s/a0000001b` or any other student with conflicting student number or email<br>
+       Expected: No student is added.
+Error message of duplicate student shown in status message.

+    1. Test case: `addStudent` with missing `n/`, `e/`, and/or `s/` prefixes <br>
+       Expected: No student is added.
+Error message of invalid command format shown.

+2. Adding a student while on another directory

+    1. Prerequisites: List all tasks or groups using the `tasks` or `groups` command.

+    1. Perform a successful `addStudent` command
+       Expected: A student is added, and the student list is displayed.

 ### Deleting a student

 1. Deleting a student while all students are being shown